http-samc/portfolio-3.0/content/projects/GenDoc.md

 # GenDoc
-<p align="center">A popular & versatile Python documentation generator.</p>
+<p align="center">A popular & versatile Python documentation generator 📖</p>

 ## Why GenDoc
 GenDoc is a simple yet powerfull Python library, designed to be lightweight and produce intuitive documentation with a single command.
 Simply annotate your Python project with Docstrings and GenDoc will parse through and, using Abstract Syntax Trees, convert your documentation to Markdown - ready to be used in any project documentation.

 ## Installation
-GenDoc is available on PyPI as [GenDoc](https://pypi.org/project/GenDoc/), where it has over 20,000 downloads.
+GenDoc is available on PyPI as [@smrth/GenDoc](https://pypi.org/project/GenDoc/), where it has over 20,000 downloads.
 It can be installed with pip:

 `$ pip install gendoc`